lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/carRentalSystem/README.md

 ![img_6.png](img_6.png)

+R9: The system should allow the users to add services to the reservations like a driver, Wi-Fi, and roadside assistance.

 Notification

 Notification is an abstract class responsible for sending notifications to customers.
 Every notification has an ID, creation date, and content in it.
 The notification can either be an SMS notification or an email notification.
 The SMSNotification class requires the phone number of the customer to send a notification, while EmailNotification is sent to the email address of the customer

 ![img_7.png](img_7.png)

+R10: The system should send a notification to the customer and generate a fine if the vehicle is not returned within the due date.

 Parking stall